ipdk-io/k8s-infra-offload/docs/setup.md

 managerAddr : <IP address of comms channel on ACC>
 managerPort : 50002
 ```
+Perform "make" after updates to `deploy/common-config.yaml` to bring changes
+into effect.

 ### inframanager config file update

-The config file `deploy/inframanager-config.yaml` is used to define the parameters
+The config file `deploy/common-config.yaml` is used to define the parameters
 which the inframanager will use for the connection establishment with infrap4d
 and for the interfaces created.